bananabajanana/KNNClassifier3.0/readme.md

 The current list of commands is as follows
 * upload an unclassified csv data file - lets the client upload both a training data file and a testing data file.
 * algorithm settings - lets the user view and change the k value and distance calculation method for the algorithm (accepted k values between 1 and 10, and valid calculation methods are "EUC" (Euclidean), "MAN" (Manhattan), "CHE" (Chebyshev)).
+* classify data - asks the server to classify the data currently uploaded.
+* display results - displays the results from the previous classification.
+* download results - lets the user download the classification results from the previous classification to its computer.
+* display algorithm confusion matrix - displays the algorithm's confusion matrix.
 </p></details>

 <details><summary>